Blue-Ocean-DBZ/VS_Server/README.md

 npm start
 ```

 ##### Congratulations!
-You now are hosting a server and database for the Vegestation Station iOS application.
+You now are hosting a server and database for the Vegetation Station iOS application.

 ========================================================================================